1099 Forms

 Name and contact details for the person who maintains the organization’s books and records.

-Depending on the organization's activities, the IRS may require up to 16 supplemental schedules, like Schedule A, B, D or N.
+Depending on the organization's activities, the IRS may require up to 16 supplemental schedules, like Schedules A, B, D or N.

-Form 990 must be filed annually by your organization if it meets any of the following criteria:
+Form 990 must be filed annually by your organization if it meets either of the following criteria:

 Form 990 is filed by most tax-exempt organizations recognized under Section 501(a) of the Internal Revenue Code, including: